matthew1000/gstreamer-cheat-sheet/memory_transfer.md

 ### Reading a stream from memory

+This will display the video of a stream locally:

 ```
 gst-launch-1.0 shmsrc socket-path=/tmp/tmpsock ! \
     'video/x-raw, format=(string)I420, width=(int)320, height=(int)240, framerate=(fraction)30/1' ! \
     autovideosink
 ````